Syncing 10,000 leads/mo? GET A DEMO

 Use a full-funnel ad approach.

-A Facebook Ad funnel accounts for users at all stages of the digital sales funnel, and works to actually nurture users from one stage to the next.
+A Facebook ad funnel accounts for users at all stages of the digital sales funnel, and works to actually nurture users from one stage to the next.
 Someone who has never heard of your brand won’t respond to the same ad as someone who has purchased three times already.

 Use integrations to get the most out of your ads.

-There are integrations to streamline your Custom Audience targeting, sync your lead data, and even push data to your CRM for lightning-fast follow ups.
+There are integrations to streamline your custom audience targeting, sync your lead data, and even push data to your CRM for lightning-fast follow ups.
 LeadsBridge offers all of these integrations and more.

 Here are some of our popular automated data bridges:

-Consider letting Facebook do the heavy lifting.
+Consider letting Meta do the heavy lifting.

 And as always— don’t forget to split test!
 That’s the best path forward for accessing incredible insights and true optimization.